aantron/better-enums/doc/tutorial/7-safety.md

 The reason this is not enabled by default is explained in the reference page on [strict conversions](${prefix}OptInFeatures.html#StrictConversions).

+You can conveniently define the macro on your compiler's command line, or by creating a little header file that defines it, and then includes
+<code>enum.h</code>.
+You can then include this new header file in your project
+everywhere where you would have included <code>enum.h</code>.

 ### Default constructor